alpacahq/alpaca-py/README.md

 ```shell
   pip install alpaca-py
 ```

-## Usage
-Alpaca’s APIs allow you to do everything from building algorithmic trading strategies to building a full brokerage experience for your own end users.
-Here are some things you can do with Alpaca-py.

-**Market Data API**: Access live and historical market data for 5000+ stocks and 20+ crypto.

-**Trading API**: Trade stock and crypto with lightning fast execution speeds.

-**Broker API & Connect**: Build investment apps - from robo-advisors to brokerages.

 ## What’s New? <a name="whats-new"></a>
 If you’ve used the previous python SDK alpaca-trade-api, there are a few key differences to be aware of.